 - I. Shall, except where grant funds may be specifically restricted (e.g., MAI funds), provide its services to eligible persons regardless of age, gender, race, color, religion (or lack thereof), national origin, sexual orientation, gender identity or expression, disability, political affiliation, or inability to pay, to the extent resources allow; - II.
-Shall provide culturally sensitive and promote equity services for clients, and shall address linguistic barriers, either directly (by employing bilingual staff, utilizing adaptive equipment for sensory-impaired individuals, etc.) or indirectly through referral; (exception: Health Education/Risk Reduction service category); - III.
+Shall provide culturally sensitive and promote equity services for clients, and shall address linguistic barriers, either directly (by employing bilingual staff, utilizing adaptive equipment for sensory-impaired individuals, etc.) or indirectly through referral (exception: Health Education/Risk Reduction service category); - III.
 Shall provide access to its facility for disabled persons; - IV.
 Shall abide by the general principles for substance abuse/drug screening and disruptive behavior, as approved by the Ryan White Planning Council of the Dallas Area on August 11, 1999 (refer to Appendices F and G, Texas DSHS HIV/STD Policies 530.002 and 530.003). - V. Shall provide access to its system of care for persons with HIV/AIDS twenty-four (24) hours/day (i.e., at a minimum, clients who call during non-operating hours will receive guidance via a pre-recorded message) and shall provide information regarding mechanisms to address urgent and emergency needs of the client.
-Shall have a process in place to respond to clients after hours where phones lines are monitored by staff trained in crisis/escalation, and the client will receive a call back the next business day with a plan to address the urgent need (only applicable to Mental Health Services and Substance Abuse Services categories). - VI.
-Shall develop, maintain, and enforce a security policy regarding how electronic client data are accessed, edited, and deleted, ensuring maximum client security of client confidentiality. - VII.
+Shall have a process in place to respond to clients after hours where phone lines are monitored by staff trained in crisis/escalation, and the client will receive a call back the next business day with a plan to address the urgent need (only applicable to Mental Health Services and Substance Abuse Services categories). - VI.
+Shall develop, maintain, and enforce a security policy regarding how electronic client data are accessed, edited, and deleted, ensuring maximum client security and confidentiality. - VII.
 Shall maintain a safe environment within its facilities to provide services.
 This includes adopting a written policy to refuse services to anyone who is being verbally abusive of staff or others, is threatening physical abuse to staff or others, is in possession of illegal substances, drug paraphernalia, or weapons on agency property, or is otherwise acting in an unacceptable manner, until, in the judgment of the agency, the individual ceases such behavior.
 The service provider shall also explore all available alternative options for service provision to such individuals, including referral to a more appropriate service provider. - VIII.
 HRSA RWHAP funds are intended to support only the HIV-related needs of eligible individuals.
 To be an HRSA RWHAP allowable cost, HRSA RWHAP recipients and subrecipients must be able to make an explicit connection between any service supported with HRSA RWHAP funds and the HIV care and treatment of an incarcerated person and must adhere to established HIV clinical practice standards consistent with U.S.

-Department of Health and Human Services' Clinical Guidelines for the Treatment of HIV.
+Department of Health and Human Services Clinical Guidelines for the Treatment of HIV.
 See HRSA HAB Policy Clarification Notice #16-02, Ryan White HIV/AIDS Services: Eligible Individuals and Allowable Use of Funds.

-IX.
-Shall provide gender-affirming care and treatment services as described in the HIV Freferr across HRSA RWHAP core medical and support service categories as outlined in PCN#16-02 Ryan White HIV/AIDS Program Services: Eligible Individual and Allowable Uses of Funds.
+- IX.
+Shall provide gender-affirming care and treatment services as described in the HHS Guidelines for Use of Antiretroviral Agents in Adults and Adolescents Living with HIVFreferr across HRSA RWHAP core medical and support service categories as outlined in PCN#16-02 Ryan White HIV/AIDS Program Services: Eligible Individual and Allowable Uses of Funds. - X. Where listed as an allowable activity under these standards, the option to utilize telehealth, telemedicine, or virtual visits instead of in-person services will be the client's decision, rather than the provider's requirement, unless CDC guidelines are issued that require the provider to implement social distancing due to a public health emergency.